 Unfortunately, dehumidifiers do not eliminate mold.
 But they can help prevent mold growth by reducing the amount of available moisture in the air.
 As you know, mold thrives in moist environments.
 Dehumidifiers are designed to limit the moisture level by extracting excess water from the air, thereby reducing the relative humidity.
 Relative humidity is measured as a percentage.
 Any relative humidity level above 50% tends to be excessive for most spaces.

-A well-chosen dehumidifier can help with maintenance of ideal relative humidity levels for your space and aid in limiting swells of mold.
+A well-chosen dehumidifier can help with the maintenance of ideal relative humidity levels for your space and aid in limiting swells of mold.
 Not to mention, dehumidifiers in general improve the air quality of interior spaces.

 How To Choose The Right Dehumidifier For Your Space